ethan-campbell/ethan-campbell.github.io/index.md

 ## I am a physical oceanographer studying the sea ice and ocean around Antarctica.

-I am currently a third-year Ph.D. student in the [School of Oceanography](https://www.ocean.washington.edu) at University of Washington in Seattle, WA, advised by [Stephen Riser](https://environment.uw.edu/faculty/stephen-riser/) and funded by a National Defense Science and Engineering Graduate (NDSEG) Fellowship.
+I am currently pursuing my Ph.D. at the [School of Oceanography](https://www.ocean.washington.edu) at University of Washington in Seattle, WA, advised by [Stephen Riser](https://environment.uw.edu/faculty/stephen-riser/) and funded by a National Defense Science and Engineering Graduate (NDSEG) Fellowship.

-My research primarily uses observations of the ocean to develop a better understanding of air-ice-ocean interactions, offshore polynyas, and ventilation processes around Antarctica, as well as their role in global climate.
+My research uses observations of the ocean to develop a better understanding of air-ice-ocean interactions, offshore polynyas, and ventilation processes around Antarctica, as well as their role in global climate.

 ---

 ## Recent news

 * **June 2019**: My first paper as lead author, titled "[Antarctic offshore polynyas linked to Southern Hemisphere climate anomalies](https://www.nature.com/articles/s41586-019-1294-0)," is out in *Nature*.
-See [Research](/research/) for a summary of this study.
+See [Research](/research/) for a summary of this study and [Publications](/publications/) for links to media coverage.

 * **May 2019**: I attended the [ECCO Summer School](https://www.eccosummerschool.org) at Friday Harbor Labs on San Juan Island, WA.
 Thanks to the organizers for a wonderfully stimulating two weeks!